 -- To proactively deepen the diversity of our casting pool, and to maintain a consistent pattern of inclusion in the ensembles of artists we hire.

--- To embrace inclusivity of our company at all levels: from our production teams to our intern classes to our board of directors.
+-- To strive for more inclusion at all levels of our company: from our production teams to our intern classes to our leadership team.

 NY Shakespeare Exchange expresses diversity broadly to include individuals representing varied national origins, ethnicities, religions, ages, socioeconomic strata, gender identities, and disabilities.

 New York Shakespeare Exchange was founded in 2009 by Artistic Director Ross Williams.
 From the beginning, the organization has been focused on reaching audiences in unexpected ways.
-As we grow, though, it has become clear that our greatest strength is the way in which our unique programming brings people together and inspires conversation.
-From the theatrical tightrope walked by playwright and performer Kevin Brewer in our inaugural production of his The One Man (Two Man (not quite)) Hamlet, to our most recent digitally-infused Much Ado About Nothing, our work has pushed boundaries and gotten people to talk to each other.
+As we have grown, it has become clear that our greatest strength is the way in which our unique programming brings people together and inspires conversation.
+From the theatrical tightrope walked by playwright and performer Kevin Brewer in our inaugural production of his The One Man (Two Man (not quite)) Hamlet, to our most recent virtual Freestyle Lab that brought together participants from New York to New Zealand to celebrate Shakespeare and Pasifika culture, our work has pushed boundaries and gotten people to talk to each other.
 With the addition of ShakesBEER and The Sonnet Project, we've expanded our community and increased the reach of these conversations.

 We are company whose history has been about service.
 Service to the art and service to the community.
-We continue to expand our horizons and look forward to joining with more voices as we build more conversations about today, but inspired by Shakespeare.
+We continue to expand our horizons and look forward to joining with more voices as we build more conversations about today, inspired by Shakespeare.